nehalahmad/jasmin-karma-protractor/README.md

 # NPM module dependencies
-To run application in localhost - # 'http-server'\n
+To run application in localhost - 'http-server'.
+To generate report of integration testing - 'jasmine-reporters'.
-To generate report of integration testing - # 'jasmine-reporters'\n
+To run integration test cases - 'protractor'

-To run integration test cases - # protractor\n
+## Run all the below commands from the command propmt on the root directory
 To install all npm modules, run command -
 # npm i